Watch the Zoom recording of Drs. McKillop & Turcotte's Vaccine Q&A Session with Staff

 What You Need to Know

 - If you think you may have Coronavirus symptoms and have travelled outside Canada or believe you have been in contact with an infected person, please call Telehealth Ontario (1-866-797-000), your family physician or the Leeds, Grenville & Lanark District Health Unit (1-800-660-5853).
-You can also make an appointment at the Assessment Centre in Almonte (see below).

 - The Ministry of Health has an online Coronavirus assessment tool that provides helpful information.
 It is easy to use.
 By answering a few questions, you will be able to make informed choices about what to do based on your needs.